-The main sector Built Environment is responsible for 22 kt CO2eq. per year.
+The main sector Built Environment is responsible for 22 kt CO{2eq}. per year.
 The sector is divided in three subsectors, namely Houses, Commercial Buildings and Public Buildings.
-The graph below shows the part of the GHG emissions these subsectors are responsible for.
+Figure 23 below shows the part of the GHG emissions these subsectors are responsible for.